 Return the flank steak to the oven for 10 more minutes or until the cheese has melted.

-Slice and serve immediately with french fries, ensalada rusa, or mashed potatoes and a green salad.
+Slice and serve immediately with french fries, ensalada rusa (Russian salad), or mashed potatoes and a green salad.